Miley Cyrus Reportedly Spotted Kissing Cody Simpson In L.A.

 Is Miley Cyrus headed for another hookup with a friend?
-The recently separated superstar singer was reportedly spotted kissing longtime close pal Cody Simpson, but the jury is out on wherever it was a peck or the beginnings of a passionate relationship.
+The recently separated superstar singer was reportedly spotted kissing longtime close pal Cody Simpson, but the jury is out on whether it was a peck or the beginnings of a passionate relationship.

 There have been multiple reports of Miley-Cody sightings in recent days.
 While the two former teen idols have been friends for years, eyewitnesses have reportedly seen them taking their friendship to the next level just two weeks after Miley’s breakup with Kaitlynn Carter.

 According to E!
-News, an eyewitness reported saw Miley, 26, and Cody, 22, meeting up for drinks and sushi at a Los Angeles grocery store where they shared a “quick kiss” as they checked out the food options.
+News, an eyewitness reportedly saw Miley, 26, and Cody, 22, meeting up for drinks and sushi at a Los Angeles grocery store where they shared a “quick kiss” as they checked out the food options.
 The source added that Cody “noticed people seeing them so they tried to rush out of there.”

 In another sighting, TMZ posted photos and video of Miley and the Australian heartthrob together at Backyard Bowls in L.A. where they were “being very lovey-dovey.”
 A spy said the two singers were engaged in what appeared to be a “serious” conversation before Miley moved over to sit on Cody’s lap, which segued into a full-on make-out session.